 • Music Therapy

-Music Therapy can also be brought to babies, children and young people at home for some additional support in the community as part of the outreach service.
-Additionally, our Music Therapist visits the major hospital sites for monthly visits to bring the Rainbows experience to those babies, children and young people on the wards who are known to the our services.
+Our Music Team facilitate sessions around the Hospice in the bedrooms, main lounges as well as in the amazing Music Room.
+They have even been known to take instruments into the pool for a fully interactive session!
+Sessions can also be brought to babies, children and young people at home for additional support in the community as part of the outreach service.
+Additionally, they regularly visit hospitals to bring the Rainbows experience to those babies, children and young people on the wards, who are known to our services.

 • Complementary Therapy